 In May of 2019, OSU logged ~16 acres of forest containing dozens of old-growth trees just north of Corvallis.
 One of these trees was found to be at least 420 years old – roughly three times as old as OSU!
 Concerns about possible future harvests of OSU’s unprotected Old Growth in this same area prompted us to form this group.

-In October, 2019, the Dean of OSU’s College of Forestry announced he has changed the status of the remaining 36 acres of Old Growth near Sulphur Springs to “mature forest reserve”, thus protecting it for future generations.
+In October, 2019, the Interim Dean of OSU’s College of Forestry changed the status of the remaining 36 acres of Old Growth near Sulphur Springs to “mature forest reserve”, protecting it for future generations.
 This stand was formerly part of their “future harvest program”.
 While we are pleased with this progress, many other sections of old forest remain unprotected.
 We will continue to advocate for protection of old-growth stands and trees on lands managed by OSU.

 To learn more about why OSU cut the old growth and find out how you can advocate for positive change, read our “Learn More” blog piece: https://friendsofosuoldgrowth.org/2020/01/04/learn-more/